 - ARB Portable Fridge Freezer

 - MSR Alpine Nesting Bowl

 - JetBoil Summit Skillet

 I'm not lying when I say this portable refrigerator from ARB totally changed my life while living in my van.
 I no longer have to deal with food ruined by melting ice, let alone race to a store to grab new ice.

 A portable refrigerator should be on your van life packing list as it allows you to go off-grid for days.
-This 12-volt fridge is energy efficient, too – mine only comes on for about 10 minutes per hour.
+The best thing is this 12-volt fridge is energy efficient, too - mine only comes on for about 10 minutes per hour.

 You can connect it to a portable solar generator, an inverter tied to your solar system, or a cigarette lighter.

 It's pure bliss accessing cold drinks and food after a long hike.

 This powerful one-burner camping stove by JetBoil is perfect for us as we're living in a really small minivan.
 We prefer a propane stove to butane because it runs perfectly at low temperatures.
 Our butane camping stove didn't work below 45 degrees!